Review of Boxabl SIPS Prefab House

 The flooring appears to be glue down vinyl, though they have described it in different ways.
 The countertops and tabletop are laminate (which is a melamine plastic glued onto a substrate which is almost always MDF).
-And the interior cabinetry is conventional (which is typically particle board and laminate).
+And the interior cabinetry is conventional (which is typically particleboard and laminate).

 At this time the interior cannot be customized and it includes all the interior finishes other than the bed and sofa.
 They do plan on offering customizable interiors in the future.

 Even though it would be quite easy to choose your own healthy floor and cabinets in theory, it would likely be difficult to remove the already glued down vinyl.

-(Though keep in mind we do not know the exact materials or brands used so I am making some best guesses based on what is most typical right now).
+(Though keep in mind we do not know the exact materials or brands used in the Casita so I am making some very educated guesses based on videos and what is most typical and economical right now).

 Is it a durable design?

 In general, metal SIPS are very resistant to mold because as long as the wall remains laminated they are immune to condensation problems.
 Moisture cannot get into any wall cavity to find a cold spot to condensate.

 If they are well connected and well sealed then they could also be durable against leaks.
 The waterproofing will depend on how well the seams are connected.
 I owned a metal SIPS trailer (Camplite) that was very leaky!

 There are a number of concerns I have with this house:

 - There is a clear negative lap at the bottom of the first piece.
 It’s not just an exterior trim detail, it’s integral to the design.
 It’s risky in my opinion to have a negative lap that is only help together with caulking.
 I would suggest a liquid membrane or tape + caulk would be better there.